camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/04-architecture.html.md

 <center><img class="img-responsive" src="ref:asset:/assets/img/user-guide/process-engine-architecture.png"></img></center>

 * [Process Engine Public API](ref:#process-engine-process-engine-api): Service-oriented API allowing Java Applications to interact with the process engine.
 The different responsibilities of the process engine (ie. Process Repository, Runtime Process Interaction, Task Management, ...) are separated out into individual services.
 The public API features a [command-style access pattern](http://en.wikipedia.org/wiki/Command_pattern): Threads entering the process engine are routed through a Command Interceptor which is used for setting up Thread Context such as Transactions.
 * **BPMN 2.0 Core Engine**: this is the core of the process engine.
-It features a lightweight execution engine for graph structures (PVM - Process Virtual Machine), a BPMN 2.0 parser which transforms BPMN 2.0 Xml files into Java Objects and a set of BPMN Behavior implementations (providing the implementation for BPMN 2.0 constructs usch as Gateways or Service Tasks).
+It features a lightweight execution engine for graph structures (PVM - Process Virtual Machine), a BPMN 2.0 parser which transforms BPMN 2.0 Xml files into Java Objects and a set of BPMN Behavior implementations (providing the implementation for BPMN 2.0 constructs such as Gateways or Service Tasks).
 * [Job Executor](ref:#process-engine-the-job-executor): the Job Executor is responsible for processing asynchronous background work such as Timers or asynchronous continuations in a process.
 * **The Persistence Layer**: the process engine features a persistence layer responsible for persisting process instance state to a relational database.
 We use the MyBatis mapping engine for object relational mapping.